MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

 #### Accessing the results table

+The result of the resource estimation job is displayed in a table with multiple results coming from the list of items.
+Notice that the items are ordered by target parameters first, then by bitwidths.
+Therefore, all items with `bitwidth = 8` are at indices ${0, 4, 8}$, items with `bitwidth = 16` are at indices ${1, 5, 9}$, items with `bitwidth = 32` are at indices ${2, 6, 10}$, and items with `bitwidth = 48` are at indices ${3, 7, 11}$.
+The step size of 4 corresponds to the number of different bit widths.

-Now, you can display all estimation results for the first bit width in a side-by-side table.
-Note that the results are ordered by target parameters first, then by bit width.
+You can display all estimation results for the first bit width in a side-by-side table.

 ```python
 bitwidth_index = 0
 results[bitwidth_index::len(bitwidths)]
 ```

+You can also access individual results by providing a number as index.
+For example, `results[1]` to show the results table of the configuration with the first set of target parameters and bit width 16.